Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 The following terms and expressions are defined as follows in these Standard Terms and Conditions:

-Contract: Each contract which You conclude with RAI, including all annexes and special and standard terms and conditions referred to in the contract.
+1.1 Agreement: Each Agreement which You conclude with RAI, including all annexes and special and standard terms and conditions referred to in the Agreement.

-Products: The products and materials which you have agreed with RAI to supply or make available to RAI, including parts, packaging, certificates, manuals, construction drawings and documentation.
+1.11 Products: The products and materials which You have agreed with RAI to supply or make available to RAI, including parts, packaging, certificates, manuals, construction drawings and documentation.

-RAI Regulations: The regulations referred to in Article 16 below, which, together with these Standard Terms and Conditions, form part of the Contract.
+1.14 RAI Regulations: The regulations referred to in Article 16 below, which, together with these Standard Terms and Conditions, form part of the Agreement.

-Services: The services you have agreed to provide to RAI, including all related acts, performances, activities and tools and materials which are necessary in order to render such services correctly and completely.
+1.15 Services: The services to be provided by You to RAI as further described in the Agreement, including all related acts, performances, licenses, activities and tools and materials which are reasonably necessary to render the services to RAI correctly and completely.

-you/your: The contracting party, seller, supplier, rental firm, contractor or other entity with which RAI concludes or intends to conclude a Contract.
+1.18 you or your: The contracting party, seller, supplier, rental firm, contractor or other entity with which RAI concludes or intends to conclude the Agreement.

-Your Personnel: All persons and entities used by you in performing a Contract, including your employees, self-employed persons (without employees) hired by you, subcontractors, personnel of your subcontractors and self-employed persons (without employees) hired by your subcontractors, regardless of the location from which their perform their/your activities.
+1.19 Your Personnel: All persons and entities used by You in performing the Agreement, including Your employees, self-employed persons (without employees) hired by You, subcontractors, personnel of Your subcontractors and self-employed persons (without employees) hired by Your subcontractors, regardless of the location from which their perform their/Your activities.

 Article 2 - Applicability

-2.2 Your standard terms and conditions and any other standard terms and conditions (e.g., the Uniform Administrative Conditions for the Execution of Works / UAV) are not applicable and RAI hereby explicitly rejects such conditions.
+2.3 Your standard terms and conditions and any other standard (industry) terms and conditions (e.g., the Uniform Administrative Conditions for the Execution of Works / UAV or the NLdigital Terms) are not applicable and RAI hereby explicitly rejects such conditions.

-Article 3 - Conclusion of and changes and additions to the Contract
+Article 3 - Conclusion of and changes and additions to the Agreement

-3.1 A binding Contract is concluded once it has been signed by authorized persons on behalf of RAI.
+3.1 A binding Agreement is concluded once it has been signed by authorized persons on behalf of RAI.

 3.2 If You submit a quotation for the performance of two or more assignments, that quotation will be a binding offer which is valid for a year and which RAI may accept as often as it wishes during that year.

-3.3 Changes and additions to the Contract must always be agreed in writing.
-‘In writing’ is deemed to include communication by email, provided that this is done by the RAI employee authorised to amend the Contract.
+3.3 Changes and additions to the Agreement must always be agreed in writing.
+‘In writing’ is deemed to include communication by email, provided that this is done by the RAI employee authorised to amend the Agreement.
 This power is exercised at Your risk.

 Article 4 - Services

-4.1 You warrant that You will provide the Services: (i) in accordance with the Contract, (ii) at service levels and KPI’s that equal or exceed those that have been agreed, and (iii) in accordance with Dutch law and in such a way that RAI does not infringe any statutory obligation it may have.
+4.1 You warrant that You will deliver the Services: (i) in accordance with the Agreement, (ii) at service levels and KPI’s that equal or exceed those that have been agreed, and (iii) in accordance with Dutch law and in such a way that RAI does not infringe any statutory obligation it may have.
 These warranties entail an obligation of result (resultaatsverplichting).

 4.2 If Services are provided on-site, You are responsible for Your staff acting in accordance with the Facility Regulations.